Technical Video Information

-Digital Picture Exchange, an image file format for use in a digital intermediates.
+Digital Picture Exchange, an image file format for use in digital intermediates.

-Digital Still & motion Camera, RED’s concept of cameras that are capable of functioning as a still camera and motion pictures camera.
+Digital Still & motion Camera, RED’s concept of cameras capable of functioning as a still camera and motion pictures camera.

-Digital Video, a compression codec used to digitally capture and store standard definition video.
+Digital Video a compression codec used to capture and store standard-definition video digitally.

-A term used to indicate the individual or team involved in Electronic News Gathering; documentary and news productions are often referred to as ENG crews.
+A term used to indicate the individual or team involved in Electronic News Gathering, documentary and news productions are often called ENG crews.

 User-upgradable on-board software

-Mathematical method of calibrating an images brightness values for use with different displays..
+The mathematical method of calibrating an image’s brightness values for use with different displays.